hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

   - Cool hint: if you’re using more than one HashiCorp product you could get Sentinel data from them!

 - Terraform Cloud provides four imports to define policy rules for the plan, configuration, state, and run associated with a policy check

 ---
-name: imports-in-terraform-2
-class: compact
-# Sentinel Imports in Terraform

-- **tfplan/v2**
-  - gives data generated from Terraform plans

-- **tfconfig/v2**
-  - gives data about the Terraform configuration

-- **tfstate/v2**
-  - gives data about the current state of a workspace

-- **Tfrun**
-  - gives metadata for Terraform runs and their workspaces as well as cost estimate data

----
-name: types-of-policies
-class: compact
-# Types of Terraform Sentinel Policies

-There are essentially four types of Terraform Sentinel policies corresponding to the 4 Terraform Sentinel imports:
-- Policies can use the tfplan/v2 import to restrict specific attributes of specific resources and data sources in the current Terraform plan.
-- Policies can use the tfconfig/v2 import to restrict the configuration of Terraform modules, variables, resources, data sources, providers, provisioners, and outputs.
-- Policies can use the tfstate/v2 import to check whether previously provisioned resources or data sources have attributes with values that are no longer allowed.
-- Policies can use the tfrun import to check workspace and run metadata and whether cost estimates for planned resources are within limits.
-  - Some policies might use more than one of these imports.

----
 name: sentinel-modules